finbourne/lusid-sdk-csharp-preview/sdk/docs/TransactionConfigurationApi.md

             var apiInstance = new TransactionConfigurationApi(config);
-            var source = source_example;  // string | The source to set the transaction configuration for var type = type_example;  // string | One of the transaction configuration alias types to uniquely identify the configuration var transactionTypeRequest = new TransactionTypeRequest(); // TransactionTypeRequest | The transaction configuration to set var scope = scope_example;  // string | The scope in which the transaction types exists.
+            var source = source_example;  // string | The source to set the transaction configuration for var type = type_example;  // string | One of the transaction configuration alias types to uniquely identify the configuration.
+If this type does not exist, then a new transaction type is created using the body of the request in the given source, without including this type var transactionTypeRequest = new TransactionTypeRequest(); // TransactionTypeRequest | The transaction configuration to set var scope = scope_example;  // string | The scope in which the transaction types exists.
 When not supplied the scope is 'default'. (optional)  (default to "default")